Paris metro facts. Metro ticket. Metro pass

 RER metro facts

 The RER is the regional metro system.
 RER stands for Reseau Express Regional (Express regional network).
 It has 5 metro lines, named RER A to RER D connecting the city center to the surrounding metropolitan area.
 In the city, the RER acts as an express underground train.
-Beyond the city centre, the RER is a ground level commuter train connecting suburbs and popular destinations such as CDG Airport (RER B), Disneyland (RER A), Versailles (RER C) to the city center.
+Beyond the city centre, the RER is a ground level commuter train connecting suburbs and popular destinations such as Charles de Gaulle Airport (RER B), Disneyland (RER A), Versailles (RER C) to the city center.

 RER B is Charles de Gaulle Airport metro